As the Social Media Tide Is Shifting, Will Nonprofits Ride the Wave?

 1. Always Have an Image

-Image strategy is mission critical to social media engagement.
+Image strategy is mission-critical to social media marketing and engagement.
 And given the emerging realities of social video (as we discussed in our previous post) video strategy may soon be even more important than still images.
 Visuals make a higher impact than words on their own.
 This has always been the case.
 This is why children’s early reader books have pictures — they are taught to use images as context clues.
 Images reinforce the message and help the story become memorable so that it can be remembered and retold.
 This is what we want in marketing — memorable and repeatable messages.
 Images get us there.
 Now, clearly, our target marketing is not children, but when you look at the stats relative to our diminishing attention spans you can see why you need to pack a punch in mere seconds if you want to make an impression.
 A social media scrolling through content is very likely to stop on a compelling image while a well written paragraph without an image will probably be ignored.

 But don’t just throw up any old image, be sure you follow these best practices before you post: